alyalin/PraccJS/README.md

 It not support async js, typescript at the moment.
 Feel free to create issues and share your thoughts.

 ## Prerequisites
 - Intall Rust.
-Verify installation with rustc --version or cargo -V.
+Verify installation with `rustc --version` or `cargo -V`.
 - Install Node.js 18+

 ## Installing Dependencies